• home

 so with this win in our pocket {and a couple others since}, i wanted to share some of the steps we’ve taken around here to build a mindset of GRATITUDE in our home. i say build because i’ve learned by trial and error that it is a process. at times it can feel like it’s not working. i’ve learned sticking with it on my end is key and with results like we’re getting – totally worth it in the long run!

-{*psst – i know how hard it is to remember things as a mom. don’t worry, there’s a FREE quick reference printable at the bottom of the email so you can keep these steps handy for your family!}.
+{*psst – i know how hard it is to remember things as a mom. don’t worry, you can grab this FREE 3 Steps to Raising Grateful Kids quick reference printable RIGHT HERE so you can follow along as you read (and then have it on hand to refer to whenever you need!)

 how to get your kids to be more grateful…